 For seniors looking for grocery delivery during the COVID-19 situation, please CALL 805-357-5761.

 More than a thousand very low-income older people in Santa Barbara County struggle to pay for housing, health care and basic needs on fixed incomes.
 The average Brown Bag recipient is a 75-year-old woman living on less than $900 a month.
-Some participants, who have a doctor’s note verifying that they cannot reach a Brown Bag program location independently, receive groceries and produce by home delivery.
+The Brown Bag home delivery program serves senior participants, who have a doctor’s note verifying that they cannot reach a food distribution location independently, receive groceries and produce by home delivery.

 - Orcutt Presbyterian Church